en

 While jewelry is typically hallmarked and made from fairly standardized alloys, the same is not true for dental alloys.
-There are approximately 1000 different dental alloys and they are not marked in any way to identify the precious metal content or composition.
+There are approximately 1000 different dental alloys, and they are not marked in any way to identify the precious metal content or composition.
 Some of the metals used in these alloys, like platinum (Pt) and palladium (Pd), are noble metals.
-However, there are also metals like copper (Cu), iron (Fe), tin (Sn) and zinc (Zn), which are transition metals.
-Each of these metals contributes distinct qualities to individual dental fittings, which must withstand various stresses depending on their function.
+However, they can also contain transition metals such as:

-Traditional gold analysis methods such as the touchstone test have limitations, especially for dental alloys that often contain white metals.
-Modern dental alloy analysis relies on instruments such as the Bruker S1 TITAN or S1 SORTER, which uses X-ray fluorescence (XRF) for non-destructive and accurate results.
+Traditional gold analysis methods such as the touchstone test have their limitations, especially for dental alloys that often contain white metals.
+Modern dental alloy analysis relies on instruments such as the Bruker S1 TITAN, which uses X-ray fluorescence (XRF) for non-destructive and accurate results.
 XRF measures unique fluorescent signatures for each element.
-The Bruker S1 TITAN can quickly identify the composition of dental alloys, including precious metals like gold, silver, platinum, and more.
-It's easy to use and generates reliable reports, helping users make informed decisions about alloy composition.
-The device is portable, lightweight, and offers fast and precise analysis.

 Silver, which is part of amalgam fillings, has a significantly lower price per ounce than other noble metals.
 XRF analysis with the Bruker S1 TITAN allows the client to store these fittings separately so they can be refined in a cost-effective manner.